-The following table outlines the annual compensation payable to the independent directors of the Company.
-Depending on the residency of the independent directors, the cash retainer portion of the compensation is either paid in Canadian dollars or in U.S. dollars.
-The directors of the Company who are not independent for the purposes of National Instrument 52-110 - Audit Committees, as amended from time to time ("NI 52-110"), as a result of their functions with Bain or Beaudier Group or, in the case of José Boisjoli, as a result of also acting as President and Chief Executive Officer of the Company, are not receiving compensation as directors of the Company.
+The following table outlines the Fiscal 2017 compensation paid to the independent directors of the Company.
+Depending on the residency of the independent directors, the cash retainer portion of the compensation was either paid in Canadian dollars or in U.S. dollars.
+The HRNGC has approved that for Fiscal 2018, both the cash retainer and equity portions of the independent directors' compensation be in U.S. dollars.
+The directors of the Company who are not independent for the purposes of National Instrument 52-110 - Audit Committees, as amended from time to time ("NI 52-110"), are not receiving compensation as directors of the Company.

-\$ (or U.S. \$) (1)
+\$ (or U.S.\$)

 Independent Board Member:

 Cash Retainer 50,000

 Equity Retainer 100,000

 Committee Chair Cash Retainer:

 Audit Committee 15,000

-Human Resources, Nomination and Governance Committee
+Human Resources, Nomination and Governance Committee -

 Investment and Risk Committee

 Committee Member Cash Retainer

 Audit Committee 10,000

 Human Resources, Nomination and Governance Committee 10,000

 Investment and Risk Committee 10,000

 Per-Meeting Fees